-He received his Bachelors of Science in Architectural Studies from the University of Illinois at Urbana-Champaign and his Masters of Architectural Studies from the University of Illinois at Chicago.
-During his studies, Michael was a Teaching Assistant for Building Technologies, teaching material systems and methods of detailing within design.
+Michael received his Bachelors of Science in Architectural Studies from the University of Illinois at Urbana-Champaign and his Masters of Architectural Studies from the University of Illinois at Chicago.
+During his studies, he was a Teaching Assistant for Building Technologies, teaching material systems and methods of detailing within design.
 He also worked in the digital fabrication lab where he assisted students with laser cutting and 3D printing technologies.
 Michael is one of WKA’s technology and energy modeling leaders, utilizing software such as IES and Sefaira.

 Michael is a registered architect in Illinois.
-He and his wife enjoy traveling abroad and live in Chicago’s Logan Square neighborhood.
+He and his wife enjoy traveling abroad and live in Chicago’s Roscoe Village neighborhood.